Zadigo/mycommerce/README.md

 # My Commerce - E-commerce solution with Django & Nuxt 4 🛍️

-Is a comprehensive e-commerce solution specialized in online retail, built with Django and Nuxt 4.
+My Commerce is a comprehensive e-commerce solution specialized for online retail, built with Django and Nuxt 4.
 It offers a robust backend for managing products, orders, and customers, along with a dynamic frontend for an engaging shopping experience.